Shiraz Shivji

-Shiraz Shivji (born 1947 in what is now Tanzania) was the primary designer of the 1985 Atari ST computer, and one of the engineers of the Commodore 64.
+Shiraz Shivji (born 1947 in what is now known as Tanzania) was the primary designer of the Atari ST computer for Atari Corporation, which was developed in five months and released in 1985, and one of the engineers who developed the Commodore 64.

 Biography

 Shiraz Shivji, born 1947 in what is now Tanzania, was of Indian Ismaili heritage.
-He was interested in electronics from an early age in what is now Tanzania.
-He was educated in the United Kingdom, where he obtained a first-class honours degree at the University of Southampton.
-He then moved to the United States, where he obtained a master's degree in electrical engineering at Stanford University during 1969–1973.

 Commodore

 Shivji began work at Silicon Valley, and found work at Commodore International, where he was one of the engineers that helped build the Commodore 64.
 By 1984, he had been promoted to being the director of engineering at Commodore.

 In 1984, Shivji was involved in a scandal related to his work on the Commodore 900.
 He was one of three systems engineers on the project since its inception in 1983.
 He was sued by Commodore in mid-July 1984 for disclosing confidential research information connected to this project and disk drive design plans as he was beginning to transfer to Atari Corporation with Jack Tramiel.
 He was acquitted of all charges in court alongside several other engineers.